raaymax/chat/README.md

 No idea how to propagate messages to other serverless instances.
 mongo, redis, postgres need to be hosted to be able to watch for messages.
 Maybe pub/sub would work but it seems complicated.

-## TODO

-### Channels
-- feat: notifications should take you to correct channel
-- feat: notifications should have info about channel

-### Milestones
-- feat: threads in messages
-- feat: emoji reactions
-- feat: ability to upload images and files (in progress)
-  | drop and paste
-  | missing thumbnails generation
-- feat: custom emojis

-### Critical
-- chore: add tests for message removal
-- bug: fix paste of multiline text
-- feat: ability to refresh native app
-- ? bug: different notification sound on mobile
-- change credentials to firebase

-### DevOps
-- define deploy checklist

-### Mobile
-- change color of status bar

-### General
-- feat: link preview
-- feat: days separated by something
-- feat: searching messages
-- feat: custom help messages for home information
-- feat: generate icons for notifications
-- feat: command for displaying version of app and server
-- feat: frontend only commands
-- feat: changelog messages when app is updated
-- improvement: move link detection to message builder
-- improvement: separate users from messages
-- improvement: remove temporary files from gcs after abort
-- bug: clicking on notification is not taking to correct window
-- bug: paste loosing part of text
-- improvement: gcs images cacheing
-- improvement: emoji alternative names
-- bug: it is not possible to silence the notifications

-### Message editor
-- feat: focus input on any key press
-- feat: link creation when typing
-- feat: paste of :name: should translate to emoji
-- feat: formatting: code formatting when between tildas
-- feat: formatting: codeblock formatting when between 3tildas
-- feat: formatting: make ':)' and others translate to emoji
-- bug: cannot ctrl-v text with emojis from slack
-- bug: formats are working everywhere not just in input box
-- bug: formats can't be toggled off
-- bug: link detection on phone is not working

-### Postponed
-- feat: define web share target for sharing
-- feat: mark unread messages

 ## Local development setup